Ronak021/Hospital-Management-System/README.md

 # Hospital-Management-System
-Hospital Management System using Data Structures and Algorithms.
+Hospital Management System using Data Structures and Algorithms in C language.